jborgers/PMD-jPinpoint-rules/README.md

 - `src/main/java/pinpointrules` contains the Java code containing pitfalls for testing the rules.
 - `rulesets-merger` contains the Java code for a ruleset merger tool.

+## Merging rules

+- rulesets-merger/src contains RulesetMerger.java for merging jpinpoint-rules.

+ The merger tool can be built with:

+    cd rulesets-merger
+    mvn clean install

+### Merging from different categories

+ If the merger tool is run as follows:

+    cd target
+    java -jar rulesets-merger-1.0-SNAPSHOT.jar

+ It will just merge the rules from ``src/main/resources/category/java/*.xml`` to create the jpinpoint-rules.xml file which can be used in your IDE.

-## Merging with company specific rules
+### Merging with company specific rules

 Company specific rules are useful for instance for checking the right use of company specific or company-bought frameworks and libraries.
 Or for rules which are candidates for inclusion into jpinpoint rules, yet need to be validated first.

 - rulesets-merger/src contains RulesetMerger.java for merging jpinpoint-rules with company specific rules.
 You may want to copy rulesets-merger to your company specific rules directory and adjust a few constants at the top to make it work for your company.

- The merger tool can be built with:
+ After building, the merger tool can be run with:

-    cd rulesets-merger
-    mvn clean install

- It can be run with:

     cd target
     java -jar rulesets-merger-1.0-SNAPSHOT.jar PMD-jPinpoint-rules rulesets/java jpinpoint-rules.xml